 Preoperative instructions may include the elimination of certain drugs which contain aspirin in order to minimize the possibility of excessive bleeding.
 Antibiotics may be prescribed prior to surgery to prevent infection.
 You may also be advised to shower with an antiseptic soap the day prior to surgery.

 You may return home the same day of surgery.
-If drains are used, they may remain in place for 3 to 7 days until fluid levels decrease.
-Pain and discomfort from the surgery is controlled with oral medication.
+If drains are used, they will remain in place for several days until fluid levels decrease.
+Pain and discomfort from the surgery are controlled with oral medication.
 Sutures are removed approximately one week after surgery and bandages are applied.
 Bandages are later replaced with an abdominal support garment which is worn for several weeks.
 During this time, you must refrain from heavy lifting, straining or other activity.
 Although you are usually up and around the day of surgery, Dr. Edds decides when normal activities may be resumed.
 This decision is based upon the extent of surgery and your progress.
 Bruising and swelling which occur around the treated area will disappear within a few weeks.
 Scars from the procedure remain but fade significantly in time.

 Each year thousands of abdominoplasties are successfully performed.
 The amount of improvement is individual and depends upon the extent of surgery and your skin tone, body build and healing process.
 Complications connected with the procedure are rare; however, there are inherent risks connected with every surgical procedure.
-Possible risks and complications should be thoroughly discussed with Dr. Edds prior to surgery.
+Possible risks and complications will be thoroughly discussed with Dr. Edds prior to surgery.
 You can minimize complications by carefully following directions given by Dr. Edds.

-Insurance companies do not pay for abdominoplasty if it is performed for cosmetic reasons.
+Insurance companies do not pay for abdominoplasty.